tradingstrategy-ai/docs/source/programming/market-data/trading-pairs.rst

 Base token and quote token vs. token0 and token1
 ------------------------------------------------

-:ref:`decentralised exchanges <decentralised exchange>` like Uniswap use the concept of `token0` and `token1` naming instead of human friendly base token and quote token.
+:term:`decentralised exchanges <decentralised exchange>` like Uniswap use the concept of `token0` and `token1` naming instead of human friendly base token and quote token.